Consensys/mythril/README.md

 #### Analyzing a Truffle project

 [Truffle Suite](http://truffleframework.com) is a popular development framework for Ethereum.
-To analyze the smart contracts in a Truffle project, change in the project root directory and make run `truffle compile` followed by `myth --truffle`.
+To analyze the smart contracts in a Truffle project, change in the project root directory and run `truffle compile` followed by `myth --truffle`.

 ### Analyzing on-chain contracts